 In a perfect blend of the old and new, Willie Nelson spins a silky smooth delivery of one of Frank Sinatra’s most memorable hits, “Summer Wind.”

-Nelson followed up his album of original songs from earlier this year, Last Man Standing, with an album filled with tunes Sinatra made his own.
-The name of Nelson’s upcoming tribute album is perfectly titled My Way.
+Nelson followed up his album of original songs from early 2018, Last Man Standing, with an album filled with tunes Sinatra made his own.
+This tribute album is perfectly titled My Way.

 Sung with heart, soul, and an abundance of feeling, Nelson covers the legendary singer about as well as anyone.
 Although their musical styles couldn’t be more different, the work in its entirety comes off as a great tribute to Sinatra, another of music’s greatest legends.